DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

     - This accommodates DATA APPLICATIONS which typically are “bursty” in nature (ie: not constant stream)
     - The amount of BURST TRAFFIC allowed is configurable

-- In BOTH cases, CLASSIFICATION can be used to ALLOW for different RATES for different KINDS of traffic
+- In both cases, CLASSIFICATION can be used to allow for different rates for different kinds of traffic
 - WHY would you want to LIMIT the RATE that traffic is sent / received?

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09771d78-4570-4300-97e1-adba77fe28b4)